Last updated on November 26th, 2023 at 11:39 pm

 This time frame is typical of many perennial flowering plants.

-Ornamental alliums are beautiful plants for the flower garden, and a great choice for spectacular spring bloom.
+Ornamental alliums are beautiful plants for the flower garden, and a great choice for spectacular spring blooms.

-It’s great fun to grow the seeds, and to discover the resulting new plants that may be different from the parent plants in shading, size and colour.
+It's great fun to grow the seeds, and to discover the resulting new plants that may be different from the parent plants in shading, size and color.

 We will certainly be planting and growing lots of allium seedlings in our garden this growing season.